Di Vapor Steam Showers

 2006Timo Kaukonen (Finland)Leila Kulin (Finland)

-Sauna at 110ºC+
+Sauna at 110°C+

 The 2003 champion and world record holder Timo Kaukonen, stayed in the sauna for a massive 16 minutes 15 seconds.
-Some competitors don’t even last two minutes, and some of the most seasoned sauna users only manage to last five to six minutes.
-At first glance staying in a sauna for 16 minutes doesn’t sound too difficult, let alone 5 to 6 minutes.
-The starting temperature of the sauna in the Championships is 110ºC and this heat is increased every 30 seconds.
-With this in mind and knowing the contestants only stop when their body is at its limits, it’s not recommended to try such a feat.
+Some competitors don't even last two minutes, and some of the most seasoned sauna users only manage to last five to six minutes.
+At first glance staying in a sauna for 5-6 minutes doesn't sound too difficult, let alone 16 minutes.
+The starting temperature of the sauna in the Championships is 110°C and this heat is increased every 30 seconds.
+With this in mind and knowing the contestants only stop when their body is at its limits, it's not recommended to try such a feat.
 To paint you a sharper picture, many contestants experience first degree burns and have red and pink blotchy skin after experiencing such heat for this short amount of time.
-That doesn’t sound too tempting, does it?
+That doesn't sound too tempting, does it?

 I recommend the use of a sauna for pleasure and health, not as an extreme sport!
 However, if you are determined to become the next Timo Kaukonen, seek medical advice before you start.
 Most people who enter the competition are seasoned sauna users and have been using them consistently for many years.

 Note: Di Vapor is not responsible for the views, opinions or advice represented in the articles on this site.
 You are advised to seek medical advice before following any such information.
-Copyright © 2007 Di Vapor.
+Copyright © 2005-24 Di Vapor.